 How employees personally deal with crises and high stress levels is a key factor in determining the company’s performance and its ability to withstand crises.

-Although subjectively felt, the stress and strain level can be scientifically determined.
-The heart rhythm variability measurement (HRV measurement) is currently the most recognized method.
+Although subjectively felt, stress and strain level can be scientifically determined.
+Heart rhythm variability measurement (HRV measurement) is currently the most recognized method.